serverlessworkflow/specification/specification/README.md

 <img src="media/spec/state-data-filter-example1.png" height="400px" alt="State Data Filter Example"/>
 </p>

-For our second example lets say that we are interested in only vegetable that are "veggie like".
+For our second example let's say that we are interested in only vegetable that are "veggie like".
 Here we have two ways of filtering our data, depending on if actions within our state need access to all vegetables, or only the ones that are "veggie like".
-The first way would be to use both dataInputPath, and dataOutputPath:
+The first way would be to use both "dataInputPath", and "dataOutputPath":

 ```json
 {